Best Cameras Under $500 in 2019

 |Burst mode only supports 6 shots / second|

 The Rebel series has been Canon’s staple for entry-level DSLR-s for over a decade.
 When the T5 was released, it was clear that its successor would have some pretty big shoes to fill as it was the most successful iteration yet.
 The T6 is a modest if distinct step up, offering connectivity that the T5 sorely needed, welcome improvements to its display as well as a competitive price.
 Although it does suffer from a few quirks, the T6 can hold its own against the competition and remains a very popular choice.

 A Fresh Coat of Paint

-At 18 megapixels the resolution isn’t top-notch, but no one could accuse the T6 of not being able to deliver some eye-caching shots.
-The color balance is spot-on from the get go while noise remains more than tolerable throughout its various ISO settings.
-The most touted novelty are the camera’s new connection options.
+At 18 megapixels the resolution isn’t top-notch, but no one could accuse the T6 of not being able to deliver some eye-catching shots.
+The color balance is spot-on from the get-go while noise remains more than tolerable throughout its various ISO settings.
+The most touted novelty is the camera’s new connectivity options.
 Wi-Fi works like a charm, sending your images to the phone or social network of your choice in a snap.
 Changing modes will disconnect it for some reason, which can be annoying.

 What’s Not so Great?

 The T6 suffers from the same problem as the NEX-EN, but to a greater degree.
 Burst speeds of 3 FPS might be good if you’re looking to get a couple of quick shots of the same still, but forget capturing the pivotal moments of your kid’s weekly game or ballet recital.
 Its sluggish auto-focus won’t help with that either as face recognition and tracking take noticeably longer to kick in than on rival models.

 |Dimensions: 5.1 x 4.0 x 3.1 in.|